stmcallister/pd-node-cli/README.md

     npm install -g pd-cli

-Then, to use the cli use the `pd` command.
+Then, to use the cli use the `pdcli` command.
 To login run:

-    pd auth login
+    pdcli auth login

 To get the rest of the command/subcommand combinations run:

-    pd --help
+    pdcli --help

 Currently, here are the functions that can be accomplished with the PagerDuty-CLI: